 Getting bigger and stronger is a common goal

+Can you get bigger and stronger at the same time?
 A large majority of people seek to be both bigger and stronger.
-However, hypertrophy program design, and programs used to develop strength require two competing systems and program outcomes.
+However, hypertrophy program design and programs used to develop strength require two competing systems and program outcomes.

 Hypertrophy programs are more orientated with overloading volume to drive increases in muscle size.
 These high volume programs compromise how strong you can potentially get because more of your bodily recourses are being used to recover from the high number of sets you’re doing per body part per week.

 Getting your strongest requires a nuanced approach to program design